-Expectations
+Expectations:

 - 1. No action toward another student, regardless of the intent of that action, will or is intended to cause harm, fear, or distress to that student. - 2.
 No action toward another student within the school community will or intend to diminish the student's reputation within the school community. - 3.
-Any action that contributes to a perception of Bullying, whether it occurs during school time, or after school hours, or whether by electronic or other means, will be addressed by the school if it is determined that the actions impact the well-being of the alleged victim within the school community. - 4.
+Any action that contributes to a perception of Bullying, whether it occurs during school time, after school hours, or whether by electronic or other means, will be addressed by the school if it is determined that the actions impact the well-being of the alleged victim within the school community. - 4.
 Any action that humiliates or contributes to diminishing the reputation of a student because of race, religious beliefs, colour, gender identification, gender expression, physical disability, mental disability, ancestry, age, place of origin, marital status of parents, source of income of parents, family circumstances, or gender expression, or gender identity of a student. - 5.
 No report by a student that he / or she is being "harassed" or "bullied" will be ignored by a school official.
 The official will report the incident to the school principal who shall investigate the matter and act in accordance with Harassment Administrative Procedure 358 (Students) as required. - 6.
-In establishing consequences for bullying, teachers and principals will use corrective interventions that consider the context of the circumstance, the behavioural history of the students involved, and the age / stage of development of the student. - 7.
-If in the opinion of the teacher or principal an act of Bullying has occurred, interventions will be applied dedicated to stopping the behaviour in the future, and supporting the victimized student.
-Those disciplined for their involvement in bullying will be communicated what to "stop" doing, and "start" doing in order to further a safe and caring culture within the school. - 8.
-Incidences of Bullying that adversely impact the safety of individuals or are an affront to the common good of the school community may be addressed through application of applicable administrative procedures and practices, including Harassment Administrative Procedures 358 (Division Students) and 460 (Employees).

-- 9. Students will not be discriminated against according to the application that the Alberta Human Rights Act and the Canadian Charter of Rights and Freedoms has to the School Board as a Catholic Separate School Division. - 10.
+In establishing consequences for bullying, teachers and principals will use corrective interventions that consider the context of the circumstance, the behavioural history of the students involved, and the age/stage of development of the student. - 7.
+If in the opinion of the teacher or principal an act of Bullying has occurred, interventions will be applied dedicated to stopping the behaviour in the future and supporting the victimized student.
+To Those disciplined for their involvement in bullying, it will be communicated what to "stop" doing, and "start" doing in order to further a safe and caring culture within the school. - 8.
+Incidences of Bullying that adversely impact the safety of individuals or are an affront to the common good of the school community may be addressed through the application of applicable administrative procedures and practices, including Harassment Administrative Procedures 358 (Division Students) and 460 (Employees). - 9.
+Students will not be discriminated against according to the application that the Alberta Human Rights Act and the Canadian Charter of Rights and Freedoms have to the School Board as a Catholic Separate School Division. - 10.
 All actions by students that impact the safety and well-being of students or staff will be addressed through the Student Discipline Framework AP 350 and the Harassment AP 358 (Division Students) as appropriate. - 11.
-The expectation for students in all their school-related interactions that pertain to the School Division is that they: - a) conduct themselves in a manner which upholds the dignity and worth of all members of the school community; - b) be aware of and adhere to their school's code of conduct; and - c) be aware that these expectations form the school's and division's standards for creating a safe and caring school. - 12.
-No report by a student that s/he is being "bullied" is to be ignored by a school official, who will report the matter to the school principal as required by Harassment AP 358 (Division Students). - 13.
-In establishing consequences for Bullying, teachers and principals may use corrective interventions that consider the context of the circumstance, the behavioural history of the students involved, and the age / stage of development of the student. - 14.
-If in the opinion of the teacher or principal an act of Bullying has occurred, interventions may be applied dedicated to stopping the behaviour in the future, and to providing reasonable supports to the victimized student. - 15.
-Appropriate interventions and supports will be provided to the student who has engaged in wrongdoing to ensure that the student establishes productive, positive behaviors in the future.
+The expectation for students in all their school-related interactions that pertain to the School Division is that they: - a. conduct themselves in a manner that upholds the dignity and worth of all members of the school community; - b. be aware of and adhere to their school's code of conduct; and - c. be aware that these expectations form the school's and division's standards for creating a safe and caring school. - 12.
+Appropriate interventions and supports will be provided to the student who has engaged in wrongdoing to ensure that the student establishes productive, positive behaviours in the future.